That's not funny

 Printed humor is, in any case, a feeble substitute for performed humor.
 Humor works best with a context, delivered by an actual human being — which is why there is such a profession as "stand-up comic," and such a minor art form as the sitcom.
 There is the joke itself, and there is the person who delivers it, and the one is as much a part of the apparatus as the other.
 Sometimes more: there is a genius class of comics — the late British comic Eric Morecombe was one, and I think Jack Benny probably another — who could get a laugh without saying anything.
 Another British comic, Tommy Cooper, had a routine where he walked through a door.
 That was it: he walked through a door.
 It was incomparably hilarious.

 I have found, in fact, that self-mockery is a staple of Asian humor.
-Educated Chinese people laugh freely at their own reputation for nerdishness.
+Educated Chinese people laugh freely at their own reputation for nerdishness and filial piety.
 The following joke is a favorite among English-speaking Chinese in China and Taiwan.

 A young Chinese man is getting ready to go and study in America.
 The day before he leaves, his father takes him aside and warns him: "Son, you must be very careful in America.
 American women are very bold.
 They will try to seduce you!
 You must always be on your guard!"
 Son: "Yes, father."
 On his first day in America the boy goes into a diner.
 A pretty young waitress comes over.
 "I'll have the special, please," says the young man.
 "Tea or coffee?" asks the waitress.
 "Tea, please."
 Waitress: "Yes, Sir, with pleasure."
 Young man: "No, no, no!
 No pleasure!"